-How to Get CPD Points as a Locum Doctor
+How to Get CPD Points as a Locum Doctor in 2023

 Continuing Professional Development (CPD) is an integrated part of any training pathway.
 When you leave training, you still have the responsibility to undertake CPD regularly, but you lose the benefit of a pre-designed programme of learning tailored to your specific level of experience and your training needs.